h4sh5/bcddb/README.md

 	- to see binaries with symbols, use `nm <path to binary>` on linux/mac (use WSL if you are on windows)

 - index known functions, like crypto routines, to detect similar crypto routines (e.g. in ransomware)

+## web app

+The Work-In-Progress flask app works ONLY IN SINGLE THREADED MODE (because of global variables)

+If you are running it behind a reverse proxy (like nginx), do NOT use multiple workers.
+Just use one python and process and proxy pass the port (e.g. 5000)

+Make sure you have flask installed (already in requirements.txt).

+to run:

+`./server.py`